amarchenko26/metoo/README.md

 - Age
 - Retaliation
 - Other
-Other includes missings. `basis_clean` is defined using the finer grained `basis` variable.
+Other includes missings. `basis` is defined using the finer grained `basis_raw` variable.

 ### Sexual harassment
 `sh == 1` if `basis` is Sexual Harassment or `issue` (less common) is Sexual Harassment.